noisya55616/deca-notes/pi-notes/ba-core/communication-skills.md

 * Apply written directions to achieve tasks
 * Analyze company resources to ascertain policies and procedures

+This is all self-explanatory.
+No need to think too hard: remember to use these in the context of the case.
+You will usually be given any relevant materials and talking points inside of your case.
+You read fast, right?
+It'll all be fine.

 ### Performance Element: Apply active listening skills to demonstrate understanding of what is being said.

 #### Performance Indicators: